Separation of Concerns with Git

 We will commit the dummy files, then replace them with the actual sensitive files.
 Now we tell git to assume that the files we have just added have not changed.

-This initial setup can be accomplished by running the following commands in the console:
+This initial setup can be broken down into the following steps:

 /path/to/actual/sensitive_file must be in the .gitignore or outside of the git project.
 Otherwise, it beats the point of this whole process.